 We have an aviary near the Reception building, housing our cheerful array of brightly coloured budgies.
 They enjoy company but have a special diet, so please don’t be tempted to feed them.

 You are staying in the renowned ‘Garden of England’ so named because almost all types of agricultural and horticultural production are undertaken in Kent.
 Locally to Marden as you are exploring the area, you will find roadside stalls where you can buy home-grown produce, particularly apples, pears, cherries and soft fruit in season.
 Shops in the area also stock locally-grown produce.
 Our local Butcher in Marden – Ken Ballard’s – sells a wide range of locally produced beef, lamb, pork and poultry.
 He makes his own sausages and also sells a wide range of Bar-b-que meats and kebabs.
 We obtain all our plants from local growers.

 We use re-cycled paper and envelopes and our empty print cartridges are donated to charity.
 We try to use e-mail wherever possible to save on paper and postage.
 Park Bookings can be made on-line via the Park website: www.tannerfarmpark.co.uk

 You can freeze your ice blocks in the freezer in the Information Room.
 We do not charge for this service, but we do ask you to make a donation in the ‘charity bottle’ in the Park Reception.
 There is a library of books which you are welcome to use.
 Again we would appreciate a charity donation.
 The funds collected during the year are donated to our local Medical Centre and to a nominated charity.
-In the past we have donated funds to Macmillan Cancer Relief, Cancer Research UK, Marie Curie, Cystic Fibrosis, Deaf Children, the British Legion and The Royal Wedding.
+In the past we have donated funds to Macmillan Cancer Relief, Cancer Research UK, Marie Curie, Cystic Fibrosis, Deaf Children, and the British Legion.
 Thank You.